-As teams move away from traditional office locations, tools need to develop to support this new team structure.
+As teams move away from traditional office locations, collaboration tools need to develop to support this new team structure.
 But, what's next?
 Many organisations are turning to the cloud for collaoration and project management tools to cope with the shift.
 TechRadar Pro talks to Per Wising, head of R&D at online project management software firm Projectplace, to find out more.

 TechRadar Pro: Why is there now such a boom in collaboration and project management tools?